CHlNlTO/snapfolia/web/flask-server/Readme.md

 ## Concerns

 - If you encounter compatibility issues with the version dependencies, try to install the compatible version for the modules.

+- When you initially click the scan button of the application, it needs to download the grounding-dino object detection model first.

 - If a network issue persists, locate the `script.js` within the following folder:
   ```